Keep Cool: Ways to Beat the Heat at Work

 - For mobile or outdoor worksites, put a plastic cooler in a central location.

-Bottom line: Make sure a steady supply of cold water is available at all workplaces.
-But remember that the combination of sweating and high water consumption flushes sodium from the body, which is its own danger.
-Sports drinks can counteract this risk by replenishing salt and electrolytes.
+Make sure a steady supply of cold water is available at all workplaces so your employees can stay hydrated at all times.
+But remember that the combination of sweating and high water consumption can flush sodium from the body, which is its own danger.
+Sports drinks help counteract this risk by replenishing salt and electrolytes when the summer heat is at its peak.

-Outdoor workers should wear lightweight, loose-fitting and breathable clothing whenever possible, as well as a hat.
-Other critical dressing tips to beat the heat:
+Outdoor workers should wear lightweight, loose-fitting and breathable clothing whenever possible, as well as a hat, to keep the hot weather at bay.
+OSHA also offers other useful dressing tips to help beat the heat, including:

-- Wear light colors.
-Light-colored clothing reflects the sun, while dark colors absorbs heat.
+- Wear light colors: Light-colored clothing reflects the sun, while dark colors absorb heat.

 - Cotton, linen and rayon fabrics are lightweight and transmit air and moisture more freely than other fabrics.

 - Don’t forget eyewear!
-A pair of UV protection and glare protection sunglasses can do wonders.
+A pair of UV and glare protection sunglasses can do wonders.

-This advice doesn’t mean those working indoors should wear whatever they want just because there’s air conditioning.
-A long walk from the subway or bus stop to an office can turn into an ordeal on a hot day, so office-bound employees should also keep their clothing on the lighter side.
+This advice doesn’t mean those working indoors should wear whatever they want just because they spend their time in an air conditioned environment.
+A long walk from the subway or bus stop to an office can turn into an ordeal in the summer heat, so office-bound employees should also keep their clothing on the lighter side.

 Sunscreen is a must for all outdoor workers.
-Advise staff to pick a variety of sunblock rated at least SPF 30 and marked as sweat- and water-resistant.
+When working outdoors, remember to select and regularly apply sunscreens rated at least SPF 30 and marked as sweat and water-resistant to help beat the heat.
 Other sun-stopping tips include:

-- Considering the sun burns brightest between 11 am and 3pm, minimize outdoor work during mid-day (coinciding with lunch, making it easier to schedule around).
+- Considering the sun burns brightest between 11 am and 3 pm, minimize outdoor work during the mid-day hours (coinciding with lunch, making it easier to schedule around the hot weather).

-- Tell workers to pace themselves and find regular opportunities for small breaks.
+- Tell workers to pace themselves and find regular opportunities for small breaks when they feel thirsty or overheated.

-- Make sure there are shaded areas of the worksite where employees can dodge the sun’s rays while during a break or at lunch.
+- Make sure there are air conditioned spaces or shaded areas at every worksite, where employees can dodge the sun’s rays during a break or at lunch.

 Use OSHA Resources

-The OSHA Heat Index provides specific instructions for working environments at particular temperatures.
-For example, anything below 91 degrees Fahrenheit requires only common-sense heat protection, whereas a 103- to 115-degree worksite should have on-site first aid services available in case of heatstroke.
+The OSHA Heat Index provides specific heat safety recommendations for working in environments at particular temperatures.
+For example, anything below 91 degrees Fahrenheit requires only common-sense heat protection, whereas a 103- to 115-degree worksite should have access to on-site first aid and medical attention in case of heatstroke.
 OSHA also offers an app that allows easy monitoring of the heat index and provides reminders of best practices for a given heat level.

 Last but not least, check out FFVA Mutual’s resources for managing heat risks on the job.
 Our Solutionists are with you every step of the way to help prevent workplace injuries and illnesses, as well as quickly manage claims if and when they happen.